Minnesota Appeals Court sends PolyMet air permit back to state for review

 Minnesota has a long history of iron ore and taconite mining.
 PolyMet's copper-nickel project would be the state's first hard rock mine, a type of mining that poses greater environmental risks.
 That's because minerals such as copper are buried in sulfide-bearing rock that must be crushed for the copper to be released.
 When the sulfide is exposed to the elements it generates an acid that leaches toxic heavy metals that can pollute water.

-A second copper-nickel mine in the state, one that Chilean mining giant Antofogasta wants to build just outside the Boundary Waters Canoe Area Wilderness, just started moving through the regulatory process.
+A second copper-nickel mine in the state, one that Chilean mining giant Antofagasta wants to build just outside the Boundary Waters Canoe Area Wilderness, just started moving through the regulatory process.

 Jennifer Bjorhus • 612-673-4683